These are some of the categories a lender will assess when considering your personal loan application.

 There are a few things you can do to improve your chances of being approved:

-Improve your credit score and credit history by doing things like paying off debt and always making debt payments on time and in full.
+- Improve your credit: Pay off your debts and always make debt payments on time and in full.

-Increase your income – lenders like to see that you have a reliable cash flow.
+- Increase your income: Lenders like to see that you have stable employment.

-Consider how much you want to borrow – you’re more likely to be approved for a smaller loan.
-Make sure that, whatever the amount, you know you can make payments in full and on time.
+- Consider how much you want to borrow: Make sure that, whatever the amount, you know you can make payments in full and on time.

 Citi offers personal loans to both existing Citi customers and new Citi customers that meet specific eligibility criteria, including an established credit and income history along with additional factors determined by Citi.
 If you think you could benefit from a Citi Personal Loan, apply online today.